How to Settle an Injury Claim

 The following is a guide that will help you determine if you can settle the claim yourself, or if you need a lawyer to help you settle your claim with the insurance company.

 Answer these questions to help you determine if you should try to settle your injury claim without a lawyer:

 I. Types of Cases You Should Never Try to Settle Without an Attorney:

 If your answer is "yes" to any of the following questions, you should not attempt to settle the case on your own without first consulting an attorney.
-The Law Office of Doug Goyen offers free consultations with a Dallas injury lawyer, call (972) 599 4100.
+The Law Office of Doug Goyen offers free consultations with a personal injury attorney, call (972) 599 4100.